A Lagrangian theory for galaxy shape statistics: Comparison to N-body

 The above discussion centered on fits to galaxy shape spectra involving all free parameters at 1-loop in perturbation theory.
 Recently, ref.~\cite{Akitsu23} showed that halos are, at least approximately, well described as Lagrangian tracers of the initial shear field, up to multiplication by the (scalar) density.
 This suggests that an approximate biasing scheme for halos can be written as

 Since the cubic operators in this product are all degenerate with the linear bias $c_s$ this leads to a parameterization of the shape field with only two free dimensionless bias operators: $s_{ab}$ and $\delta s_{ab}$.
 The dashed lines in Fig.~\ref{fig:fits_to_data_llb} show the fits using this reduced parameter set, along with effective-theory contributions, when compared to the full LPT model described above.
 Evidently the fit is not perfect and we are unable to fully recover the shape power spectra on large scales; on the other hand, the resulting difference with N-body data is only at the $2\%$ or smaller level in terms of the linear bias.
-The shift in $\chi^2$ from this local Lagrangian bias (LLB) model is $\sim$ 5 (17) \% for the lower (higher) mass bins, respectively.
+The increase in $\chi^2$ from this local Lagrangian bias (LLB) model is $\sim$ 19 (55) \% for the lower (higher) mass bins, respectively.
 The shifts in $\chi^2$ are higher than the change in degrees of freedom from restricting the parameter space of the alignment model.
-In addition, we note that the our fits to the full model are consistent with a Lagrangian bias model wherein only the Zeldovich terms ($s_{ab}, \delta s_{ab}, s^2_{ab}$), in addition to the EFT corrections, are nonzero.
-This result is in good agreement with ref.~\cite{Akitsu23}, though it should be treated with caution since we have not performed a proper MCMC analysis of the simulated data.
-We intend to return to this topic in the near term.
+In addition, we note that the our fits to the full model are consistent with a Lagrangian bias model wherein only the quadratic terms ($s_{ab}, \delta s_{ab}, s^2_{ab}$, $L^{(2)}_{ab}$), in addition to the EFT corrections, are nonzero.
+This result is in good agreement with ref.~\cite{Akitsu23}, and in App.~\ref{app:mcmc} we report the results of two MCMC explorations of the parameter space with the same likelihood which we maximized in this section.
+We obtain highly significant detections of non-zero Lagrangian Zel'dovich terms, as well as the stochastic terms, for both halo mass bins.
+We also note a significant degeneracy in the cubic biases for ($L^{(3)}_{ab}$, $\delta t_{ab}$), which implies further dimensional reduction could be achieved for practical analyses.
+We also note that restricting the cubic bias terms to zero necessitates a non-zero value of the $L^{(2)}$ coefficient in order to obtain a comparable $\chi^2$, despite its posterior being consistent with zero in the full parameter exploration.
+We intend to return to this topic of model degeneracies in the near term with a more comprehensive set of simulations, halo samples, and redshifts to fully explore the degeneracies of our model and compare to previous measurements of shape parameters such as was done in ref.~\cite{Akitsu23}.
+Notably, the inclusion of the $m=0$ shape-matter cross-spectrum should help sharpen constraints on parameters from power spectrum-only fits \cite{Bakx23}.

 Nevertheless, since the intrinsic alignment signal is a small contaminant in cosmic shear data for source/lens redshift distributions that do not possess significant overlap, it seems likely that a reduced bias parameterization like LLB or Zeldovich-only can be used in lieu of the full model, assuming that the bias relations of halos continue to hold for galaxies.
 The net result would be a reduced parametrization for the galaxy shapes that is nonetheless more accurate than the TATT or NLA models alone.
 Analyses with such a reduced model could have implications for even current cosmic shear analyses~\cite{Secco_2022}, where degeneracies between intrinsic alignment model parameters (both bias coefficient amplitudes and their redshift-dependence) currently limit constraining power.